-Educational opportunities abound throughout the Ren-Fest.
-Look for these interesting demonstrations you can see at faire.
+Educational opportunities abound throughout the Ren-Fest, most shows have an educational component.
+Look for these interesting demonstrations that are separate from scheduled shows.

 - Apothecary - how medicines were prepared, a predecessor to the pharmacist.